 Deposits are non- refundable but can be used on future litters.

 In exchange for your deposit you will receive regular updates including photographs via email or text (your choice).
 The balance is due at delivery and only payable with either Cash, Credit card, PayPal or Zelle.
 We will have frequent commuincation to answer any questions.
 I can also Facetime with you if desired.
-The total price of a kitten ranges from $1200 - $1500.
+The total price of a kitten is $1200.
 The buyer is fully responsible for retrieving the kitten.
 Your kitten will come with a carrier, blanket, sample food pack, toy and medical records.
 Again, I aim to please so I will meet you at the airport if you need to fly in to retrieve your kitten.
 If you want to make the kitten a surprise gift, let me know and I will help you plan that too!

 Our contract is a legally binding agreement.
 It covers topics such as; price, health guarantee, resale, declawing, and transporting.
 I will be happy to email you a copy of the contract in advance of the purchase.
 Please send your request to: firstname.lastname@example.org.